About This Site

 - AI does — first-draft outlines, paraphrasing, JA↔EN translation, FAQ generation, and explaining FFmpeg's official documentation in plainer language.

-- The maintainer does — verifying every command against real FFmpeg output
+- The maintainer does — verifying commands against real FFmpeg output

-scripts/verify-ffmpeg-commands.mjsagainst everybashblock on every published article — currently 737 commands pass), choosing which articles to publish, reviewing factual accuracy, and editing AI-drafted content before merging. - What we don't ship — we do not publish unverified AI-only content.
-Articles
+scripts/verify-ffmpeg-commands.mjsruns the executablebashexamples on published articles against a real FFmpeg binary and flags any non-zero exit), reviewing the skipped environment-dependent cases, choosing which articles to publish, reviewing factual accuracy, and editing AI-drafted content before merging. - What we don't ship — we do not publish unverified AI-only content.
+Command

 Where benchmark numbers appear (file sizes, encoding speed comparisons, VMAF scores), they are presented as representative ranges based on documented libx264 behaviour and our own informal tests, not single-trial measurements.
 If you need exact numbers for your specific source, run the equivalent FFmpeg command locally — every browser-tool page shows it.

-Commands shown in bash blocks are automatically executed against real FFmpeg on GitHub
+Runnable commands shown in bash blocks are executed against real FFmpeg by our

 Editorial principles